atomvm/AtomVM/doc/src/build-instructions.md

 | lib.avm | 0x1D0000 | 256k | The AtomVM BEAM library, compiled from Erlang and Elixir files in the AtomVM source tree. |
 | main.avm | 0x210000 | 1mB | The user application.
 This is where users flash their compiled Erlang/Elixir code |

-### The `lib.avm` and `main.avm` partitions
+### The `boot.avm` and `main.avm` partitions

-The `lib.avm` and `main.avm` partitions are intended to store Erlang/Elixir libraries (compiled down to BEAM files, and assembled as AVM files).
+The `boot.avm` and `main.avm` partitions are intended to store Erlang/Elixir libraries (compiled down to BEAM files, and assembled as AVM files).

-The `lib.avm` partition is intended for core Erlang/Elixir libraries that are built as part of the AtomVM build.
-The release image of AtomVM (see below) includes both the AtomVM virtual machine and the `lib.avm` partition, which includes the BEAM files from the `estdlib` and `eavmlib` libraries.
+The `boot.avm` partition is intended for core Erlang/Elixir libraries that are built as part of the AtomVM build.
+The release image of AtomVM (see below) includes both the AtomVM virtual machine and the `boot.avm` partition, which includes the BEAM files from the `estdlib` and `eavmlib` libraries.

 In contrast, the `main.avm` partition is intended for user applications.
 Currently, the `main.avm` partition starts at address `0x210000`, and it is to that location to which application developers should flash their application AVM files.

-The AtomVM search path for BEAM modules starts in the `main.avm` partition and falls back to `lib.avm`.
-Users should not have a need to override any functionality in the `lib.avm` partition, but if necessary, a BEAM module of the same name in the `main.avm` partition will be loaded instead of the version in the `lib.avm` partition.
+The AtomVM search path for BEAM modules starts in the `main.avm` partition and falls back to `boot.avm`.
+Users should not have a need to override any functionality in the `boot.avm` partition, but if necessary, a BEAM module of the same name in the `main.avm` partition will be loaded instead of the version in the `boot.avm` partition.

 > Note.
-The location of the `main.avm` partition may change over time, depending on the relative sizes of the AtomVM binary and `lib.avm` partitions.
+The location of the `main.avm` partition may change over time, depending on the relative sizes of the AtomVM binary and `boot.avm` partitions.

 ### Building a Release Image